ufs-community/ufs-mrweather-app/docs/UsersGuide/source/faq.rst

     !----------------------------------------------------------------------------------
     do_skeb = T

-Then run ``./case.submit`` this will update the namelist and submit the job.
+Then run ``./case.submit``.
+This will update the namelist and submit the job.

-If you want to review what you have done before you submit the case, you can run ``./preview_namelists`` and then examine the namelist(s) in the run directory or the case subdirectory CaseDocs/.
+If you want to review what you have done before you submit the case, you can run ``./preview_namelists`` and then examine the namelist(s) in the run directory or the case subdirectory ``CaseDocs/``.

 Some variables are tied to xml in the case and can only be changed via the ``xmlchange`` command.
-Attempting to change them by editing file ``user_nl_ufsatm`` skeb generate an error.
+Attempting to change them by editing the file ``user_nl_ufsatm`` may generate an error.

 .. warning::

-    The ``user_nl_ufsatm`` file is also used to control namelist options for chgres_cube and NCEP-Post and different namelist groups in model namelist and pre-, post-processing tools could have same namelist variable.
-In this case, just using namelist variable name causes failure in automated namelist generation.
+    The ``user_nl_ufsatm`` file is also used to control namelist options for chgres_cube and NCEP-Post.
+Different namelist groups in the model namelist and the pre-, post-processing tools could have the same namelist variable.
+In this case, just using the namelist variable causes failures in the automated namelist generation.
 The following is the list of namelist variables that needs to be used along with their group name.

     - alpha@nam_physics_nml
     - alpha@test_case_nml